-Generating Related Data Elements with dbForge Data Generator for SQL Server
+Generating Related Data Elements with SQL Data Generator

 Recently we got an interesting question from our user:

-Another user has posted the similar question on the Devart support forum.
+Another user has posted a similar question on the Devart support forum.

-We added the new “Death Date” generator to help resolve the problem.
-Actually, it is the most “sad” generator in our list.
+We added the new “Death Date” generator to help resolve the problem. dbForge Data Generator for SQL Server is supplied with a wide collection of generator templates that can be easily used for the creation of your own data generators.
+Actually, it is the most “sad” generator on our list.
 Let’s have a look at how to use it.

 Here is a demo table that contains the PersonAge, DateofBirth, and DateofDeath fields.